Saumyaa65/stock_price_precition_rnn/README.md

 ## Overview

-The goal is to predict the 'Open' price of a stock (likely Google stock, based on the plot title in the code) using its past performance.
+The goal is to predict the 'Open' price of a stock using its past performance.
 The model processes sequences of historical stock prices to understand trends and make informed predictions, illustrating how LSTMs are particularly well-suited for sequential data.

 ## Features